Movies

 16. Suspiria: Disturbing, creepy, and upsetting, this remake of the classic 70s film of the same name has some of the best horror set pieces of the year and improves on the original's plot.

-15. BlacKkKlansman: A funny and heartbreaking biopic that is a striking political piece that comments on the polarized political environment and the rise of white supremacists.
+15. BlacKkKlansman: A and heartbreaking biopic that is a striking political piece that comments on the polarized political environment and the rise of white supremacists.

 14. Bad Times at the El Royale: A sweeping, subversive homage to the 60s noir that is character-driven, thrilling, and keeps you guessing from beginning to end.
 It also features one of the best movie ensembles of the year.